MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/secure-with-apikey.md

 ### Create a simple service

-1. Navigate to http://otoroshi.oto.tools:8080/bo/dashboard/services and click on the `create new service` button
+1. Navigate to @link:[http://otoroshi.oto.tools:8080/bo/dashboard/services](http://otoroshi.oto.tools:8080/bo/dashboard/services) { open=new } and click on the `create new service` button
-2. Jump to `Service exposition settings` and add http://myservice.oto.tools as `Exposed domain`
+2. Jump to `Service exposition settings` and add `http://myservice.oto.tools` as `Exposed domain`
-3. Jump to `Service targets` and add https://mirror.otoroshi.io/ as `Target 1`
+3. Jump to `Service targets` and add `https://mirror.otoroshi.io` as `Target 1`
 4. Jump to the `URL Patterns` section
 5. Enable your service as `Public UI`
-6. Open a new tab and navigate to http://myservice.oto.tools:8080/
+6. Open a new tab and navigate to @link:[http://myservice.oto.tools:8080](http://myservice.oto.tools:8080/) { open=new }

 With this configuration, all routes are public, wihtout any authentication needed.

 ### Secure routes with api key

 With the previous configuration, all routes are public.
 In our case, we want to secure all routes prefix with `/api`.

 Let's return to the `URL Patterns` section.
-Click on `Make service a private api`.
+Click on **Make service a private api**.
 This button automatically add `/api` as default in `Private patterns` array.
 (Note that the field supports regex like.
 In our case, `/api.*` covers all routes starting by `/api`).

-Save your app and navigate to http://myservice.oto.tools:8080/api/test again.
-If the service is configured, you should have a `Service Not found error`, and a success call, in the case you navigate to any other routes which are not starting by `/api/*` like http://myservice.oto.tools:8080/test/bar
+Save your app and navigate to @link:[http://myservice.oto.tools:8080/api/test](http://myservice.oto.tools:8080/api/test) { open=new } again.
+If the service is configured, you should have a `Service Not found error`, and a success call, in the case you navigate to any other routes which are not starting by `/api/*` like @link:[http://myservice.oto.tools:8080/test/bar](http://myservice.oto.tools:8080/test/bar) { open=new }

-This expected error on the `/api/test`, throws by the URL Patterns, indicate to the client that an api key is required to access to the downstream service.
+The expected error on the `/api/test`, throws by the URL Patterns, indicate to the client that an api key is required to access to this part of the downstream service.

 ### Generate an api key to request secure services

-Navigate to http://otoroshi.oto.tools:8080/bo/dashboard/apikeys/add or when clicking on the `Add apikey` button on the sidebar.
+Navigate to @link:[http://otoroshi.oto.tools:8080/bo/dashboard/apikeys/add](http://otoroshi.oto.tools:8080/bo/dashboard/apikeys/add) { open=new } or when clicking on the **Add apikey** button on the sidebar.

 The only required fields of an Otoroshi api key are :